Nahnatchka Khan

 Nahnatchka Khan (born c.
 1973) is an American television writer and producer.
-She created and executive produced the ABC comedy series Don't Trust the B---- in Apartment 23 (2012–2013) and Fresh Off the Boat (2015–2020), the NBC comedy series Young Rock (2021–2023), and adapted the Peacock series Laid.
+She created and executive produced the ABC comedy series Don't Trust the B— in Apartment 23 (2012–2013) and Fresh Off the Boat (2015–2020), the NBC comedy series Young Rock (2021–2023), and developed the Peacock series Laid.
 She also directed the streaming films Always Be My Maybe (2019) and Totally Killer (2023).
-She was a writer on American Dad.
+She was a writer on American Dad!

 Early life

 Khan's parents immigrated to the United States from Iran.
 She was born in Las Vegas and grew up in Hawaii.
 She attended the University of Southern California's School of Cinematic Arts.
 While in college, she interned at National Lampoon and Fox.